Sandy shutdowns could slam New York office market

 While the storm could hurt office space demands across the New York Metro region, the hard-hit region south of Canal Street on Manhattan could suffer most, brokers said.
 Lower demand could put pressure on rents.

-"I think it's going to have to impact the repricing paradigm downtown." said Dan Horowitz, a broker with tenant representative firm Studley.
+"I think it's going to have to impact the reprising paradigm downtown." said Dan Horowitz, a broker with tenant representative firm Studley.
 "It just makes the downtown decision a bit more complicated."

 Eleven years ago, the attack on the World Trade Center left the downtown office market reeling as it not only wiped out structures but part of lower-Manhattan's transportation system.